Rocky5/Xbox-Softmodding-Tool/Read Me.txt

 =========================================
 	Update, Upgrade & Restore info:
 =========================================
-		1. Updating the 2016 Softmod to the latest version:
+		1. Updating the Xbox Softmodding Tool to the latest version:
-			You can use the "2016 Softmodding Tool Extras Disc" to update the Softmod.
+			You can use the "Xbox Softmodding Tool Extras Disc" to update the Softmod.
-			All you need to do is burn the new ISO & select the "Update 2016 Softmod" option, located in the "Advanced Features" menu, just follow the on-screen instructions.
+			All you need to do is burn the new ISO & select the "Update Xbox Softmodding Tool" option, located in the "Advanced Features" menu, just follow the on-screen instructions.

-		2. Updating the 2014 Softmod to the 2016 version:
+		2. Updating the 2014 Softmod to the Xbox Softmodding Tool:
-			You can use the "2016 Softmodding Tool Extras Disc" to update the Softmod.
+			You can use the "Xbox Softmodding Tool Extras Disc" to update the Softmod.
 			All you need to do is burn the new ISO & select the "Update 2014 Softmod" option, located in the "Advanced Features" menu, just follow the on-screen instructions.

 		3. Upgrade Older Softmods:
-			You can use the "2016 Softmodding Tool Extras Disc" to update older Softmods to my new softmod.
+			You can use the "Xbox Softmodding Tool Extras Disc" to update older Softmods to my new softmod.
 			All you need to do is burn the new ISO & select the "Upgrade Old Softmods" option, located in the "Advanced Features" menu, just follow the on-screen instructions.

-		4. Restoring to a clean install of my 2016 Softmod:
+		4. Restoring to a clean install of my Xbox Softmodding Tool:
-			You can use the "2016 Softmodding Tool Extras Disc" to install a clean install of my 2016 softmod.
+			You can use the "Xbox Softmodding Tool Extras Disc" to install a clean install of my Xbox Softmodding Tool.
 			All you need to do is burn the new ISO & select the "Upgrade Old Softmods" option, located in the "Advanced Features" menu, just follow the on-screen instructions.

 		The great thing about the above, is it requires no FTP access or knowledge on how to update/restore softmods, great for people who are new to the Xbox scene.